cynixx3/third-party-miner-installer-for-ethos/README.md

 Some miners depend on a fallback pool, others do not use them.
 Best practice is to set both to avoid errors.

 ## Manual config sample
+ethOS requires several file changes in order to intergrate a miner into its config and hash reporting features, when this code has not been created you can manually run a miner.
+In this example we will use grinpro, but you can suppliment it with the miner of your choosing.

-First go to the miner folder `cd /opt/miners/grinpro` and run the miner `./GrinProMiner` to check that its working and to make any firt run configurations.
+First stop ethOS from trying to manage a miner, run `disallow && minestop`, then go to the miner folder `cd /opt/miners/grinpro` and run the miner `./GrinProMiner` to check that its working and to make any firt run configurations.
 This process will close when you disconnect from ssh and it will not start with ethOS.
 Exit the miner with the key combination `ctrl+c`

 Once you get the miner to run and know the start command in order to mine add it to custom.sh [nano guide](http://ethosdistro.com/kb/#editing-files)
 ```